OortOG/sharp-vs-resvgjs/README.md

 fatal runtime error: failed to initiate panic, error 5
 ```

+However, as of 20241125 with resvg-js 2.6.2 on Apple silicon, we have not been able to reproduce this issue.

 ### rsvg-js doesn't yield expected DPI
 After benchmarking, the resulting PNGs are saved to `pngs/`.
 When comparing icons between sharp and rsvg, the DPI on sharp is 2400 (as expected), but the DPI on resvg-js is 72.